mzazon/awesome-cloud-projects/aws/data-lake-fine-grained-access/data-lake-fine-grained-access.md

    echo "✅ Glue database and table created successfully"
    ```

-   The Glue Data Catalog now contains metadata about your data structure, enabling Lake Formation to apply fine-grained permissions based on this schema information.
+   The Glue Data Catalog now contains metadata about your data structure, enabling Lake Formation to apply fine-grained permissions based on this schema information and ensuring consistent access control across all analytical services.

 4. **Create IAM Roles for Different User Types**:

    Fine-grained access control requires different IAM roles representing various user personas.
-Each role will receive different Lake Formation permissions to demonstrate column-level and row-level access controls.
+Each role will receive different Lake Formation permissions to demonstrate column-level and row-level access controls, implementing the principle of least privilege at the organizational level.

    ```bash
    # Create trust policy for roles